About Boston College

 Table of Contents

-From its beginnings in 1863 as a small Jesuit college for boys in Boston's South End, Boston College has grown into a national institution of higher learning that is regularly listed among the top 40 universities in the nation in ratings compiled by publications such as Barron's and U.S. News and World Report.
+From its beginnings in 1863 as a small Jesuit college for boys in Boston’s South End, Boston College has grown into a national institution of higher learning that is regularly listed among the top tier of universities in ratings compiled by publications such as U.S. News & World Report.

 The Boston College School of Theology and Ministry was formed on June 1, 2008, when the former Weston Jesuit School of Theology and the Institute of Religious Education and Pastoral Ministry joined to offer a full array of ministerial and theological courses and degrees.
 Both a graduate divinity school and an ecclesiastical faculty of theology regulated by the Apostolic Constitution Sapientia Christiana (1979), the school offers both master’s and doctoral degrees, civil and ecclesiastical degrees, and a wide variety of continuing education offerings, including online programs through Church in the 21st Century (C21 Online).